alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 5: Confirm Add Liquidity

-One you decide the amount, click the "Add" button.
+One you decide the amount, click the `Add` button.
 Confirmation panel will appear.
 Here you can double check balances, slippage and LP tokens.
-If everything it's okay, click "Confirm" :sunglasses:
+If everything it's okay, click `Confirm` :sunglasses:

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-5-confirm-add-liquidity.png" alt="" width="375"><figcaption></figcaption></figure>

 ### Step 6: Confirm Transaction

-After clicking "Confirm", you will need to confirm the transaction in your wallet.
+After clicking `Confirm`, you will need to confirm the transaction in your wallet.
 Here, your Stacks wallet is interacting with the ALEX smart contract and is asking you for approval.
 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.

 {% hint style="info" %}
 To be completely sure, you can check: